 - Midfield Terminal Complex scheduled to open in 2015 (unconfirmed) (was 2011, then 2012), will increase capacity to 20 million pasengers per year or will add capacity of 20 million passengers per year (both figures indicated in ADAC press release 07 April 2009: "the Midfield Terminal Complex ... will provide long term capacity for over 20 million passengers per year" says the Chairman of ADAC, Khalifa Mohamed Al Mazrouei, and "... expansion of Abu Dhabi International Airport designed to increase the overall capacity of the airport to more than 20 million passengers per year." says the press release notes).

-- Update 10 November 2009: Sulaiman Al Siksek, Head of Aviation Projects for the Supervision Committee for the expansion of Abu Dhabi International Airport (SCADIA), reportedly said (according to Maktoob Business) "We believe the Midfield Terminal will be ready by the end of the first quarter of 2015"
+- 10 Nov 2009 update: Sulaiman Al Siksek, Head of Aviation Projects for the Supervision Committee for the expansion of Abu Dhabi International Airport (SCADIA), reportedly said (according to Maktoob Business) "We believe the Midfield Terminal will be ready by the end of the first quarter of 2015"